 3. Easy accessibility

-Walk-in tubs are easily accessible as compared to baths.
+In the comparison of pros and cons of walk in tubs, this is one greater advantages, them are easily accessible as compared to baths.
 They are ideal for families who have members with mobility challenges.
 Since you don’t need to step over a high ledge (as in the case of conventional tubs), it’s a good alternative for long-term investments as well.
 Because, with age, everyone can face physical problems.
 Hence, if future accessibility is your concern, then this is the perfect bathtub to install in your home.
 It also enhances your home’s overall value and makes your property attractive in the market for prospective home buyers.

 4. Increased water depth

 Since walk-in bathtubs come with a low threshold and there are no tall walls, they offer a deeper water depth as compared to traditional tubs.
 For instance, conventional tubs usually have a standard depth of 13 to 14 inches.
 But walk-in tubs can easily ensure up to 4 feet of water depth.
 This not only lends a comfortable bathing experience but also secures a safe environment while you are seated conveniently.